golang/proposal/design/16339-alias-decls.md

 Note that the two predeclared types byte and rune are aliases for the predeclared types uint8 and int32.
-Alias declarations will enable users to define their own aliases, and byte and rune can then be defined internally using this general language mechanism rather than rely on built-in “magic” only available to the implementation.
+Alias declarations will enable users to define their own aliases, similar to byte and rune.

 ## 3. Notation
 The existing declaration syntax for constants effectively permits